Beehive House: Boarding house

 In 1920, the Young Women Mutual Improvement Association of the LDS Church opened the Beehive House as a boarding home for single women working in Salt Lake City, many of whom were working as secretaries at the adjacent buildings of the LDS Church's headquarters complex.
 It continued to operate as a boarding house until the 1950s.

 Restoration

 The building was restored in 1959–60 under the direction of Georgius Y. Cannon, a grandson to Brigham Young.
 It is now a historic house museum with period furnishings (many original to the house) to depict the Young family's life in the mid-19th century.
 Daily tours are given by Church missionaries free of charge.

-Temporary closure

-In 2020, the Beehive House and other historic sites on Temple Square were closed to the public due to the COVID-19 pandemic in the United States.